 The Dynamics 365 Field Service business application helps organizations deliver onsite service to customer locations.
-The application combines workflow automation, scheduling algorithms, and mobility to set mobile workers up for success when they're onsite with customers fixing issues.
+The application combines workflow automation, scheduling algorithms, and mobility to set up mobile workers for success when they're onsite with customers fixing issues.

 The Field Service application enables you to:

-- Improve first time fix rate
+- Improve first-time fix rate

 - Complete more service calls per technician per week

 - Manage follow-up work and take advantage of upsell and cross sell opportunities

 - Reduce travel time, mileage, and vehicle wear and tear

 - Organize and track resolution of customer issues

 - Communicate an accurate arrival time to customers